dwyl/product-roadmap/README.md

 to ensure a consistent UX.
 There shouldn't be any surprises or inconsistent UX (_bugs_), and if there are, they can be reported and fixed _fast_.

+#### Familiar UX?

+In some cases the features and UX we are building may appear _familiar_ because several other people/teams/companies have _attempted_ to solve this challenge before.
+If you are well-versed in _existing_ software/apps or curious about UI/Design in general, you _might_ find certain features familiar.
+You may think:
+"_note-taking similar to Evernote_",
+"_collaborative editing like Google Docs_"
+or "_offline reading like Pocket_".
+In _most_ cases the app(s)
+that _already_ has/have a certain feature(s)
+(_e.g. nested note-taking, collaborative editing or offline distraction-free reading_) did not _invent_ the feature, they merely have a memorable _implementation_ of it.
+Our intention is _never_ to "copy" the feature/UX of another App, but we will draw inspiration from _many_ sources.

 ## _Who_?